ReBarrington/ReBarrington/README.md

 ## 👩🏻‍💻 Current Work
 - Learning Angular
+- Learning Wagtail Headless CMS (fetching from the v2 API)

 <!--
 **ReBarrington/ReBarrington** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.